First five-year plan (Soviet Union)

 The Soviet Union entered a series of five-year plans which began in 1928 under the rule of Joseph Stalin.
 Stalin launched what would later be referred to as a "revolution from above" to improve the Soviet Union's domestic policy.
 The policies were centered around rapid industrialization and the collectivization of agriculture.
-Stalin desired to remove and replace any policies created under the New Economic Policy.

-The plan, overall, was to transition the Soviet Union from a weak, poorly controlled, agriculture state, into an industrial powerhouse.
-While the vision was grand, its planning was ineffective and unrealistic given the short amount of time given to meet the desired goals.
+Stalin desired to remove and replace the mixed-economy policies of the New Economic Policy.
+Some scholars have argued that the programme of mass industrialisation advocated by Leon Trotsky and the Left Opposition was co-opted after Trotsky's exile to serve as the basis of Stalin's first five-year plan.
+According to historian Sheila Fitzpatrick, the scholarly consensus was that Stalin appropriated the position of the Left Opposition on such matters as industrialisation and collectivisation.

 Collective farming and peasants' resistance

-In 1929, Stalin edited the plan to include the creation of "kolkhoz" collective farming systems that stretched over thousands of acres of land and had hundreds of thousands of peasants working on them.
+In 1929, Stalin edited the plan to include the creation of kolkhoz collective farming systems that stretched over thousands of acres of land and had hundreds of thousands of peasants working on them.
 The creation of collective farms essentially destroyed the kulaks as a class (dekulakization).
 Another consequence of this is that peasants resisted by killing their farm animals rather than turning them over to the State when their farms were collectivized.
-The resistance to Stalin's collectivization policies led to the famine in Ukraine, Russia, Kazakhstan as well as areas of the Northern Caucasus.
+The resistance to Stalin's collectivization policies contributed to the famine in Ukraine, Russia, Kazakhstan as well as areas of the Northern Caucasus.
 Public machine and tractor stations were set up throughout the USSR, and peasants were allowed to rent these public tractors to farm the land, with the intention to increase the food output per peasant.
 Peasants were allowed to sell any surplus food from the land.
 However, the government planners failed to take notice of local situations.
 In 1932, grain production was 32% below average; to add to this problem, procurement of food increased by 44%.
 Agricultural production was so disrupted that famine broke out in several districts.

 Because of the plan's reliance on rapid industrialization, major cultural changes had to occur in tandem.
 As this new social structure arose, conflicts occurred among some of the majority of the populations.
 In Turkmenistan, for example, the Soviet policy of collectivization shifted their production from cotton to food products; Russian settlers were given the best land, and Kazakh and Kyrgyz nomads were forced to settle down on soil without agricultural potential.
 Such a change caused unrest within a community that had already existed prior to this external adjustment, and between 1928 and 1932, Turkmen nomads and peasants made it clear through methods like passive resistance that they did not agree with such policies, the Kirgiziya area also knew guerrilla opposition.